Compute

 A pod generally contains only one container.
 A pod can also contain multiple containers created from different images.
 If your application needs to run on multiple containers in a pod, click Add Container and then select an image.

 If different containers in a pod listen to the same port, a port conflict will occur and the pod may fail to start.
-For example, if an Nginx container (which listens to port 80) has been added to a pod, a port conflict will occur when another HTTP container in the pod tries to listen to port 80.
+For example, if an Nginx container that uses port 80) has been added to a pod, a port conflict will occur when another HTTP container in the pod tries to listen to port 80.

 • My Images: images you have uploaded to SWR